2023 Most Popular Nursing Bachelor's Degree Schools in Louisiana

 Read full report on Nursing at University of Louisiana at Monroe

-Southern University and A & M College landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the city of Baton Rouge, Southern University and A & M College is a public school with a medium-sized student population.
+With a ranking of #7, Southern University and A & M College did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the city of Baton Rouge, Southern University and A & M College is a public college with a medium-sized student population.

 Women make up 92% of the nursing majors at the school.